Pikkuninja/Birdwatcher/README.md

 - Dark mode toggle and overall some theme adjustments from default

 # Building and running
 Project uses gradle and doesn't require anything out of your regular Android app building pipeline.
-The Gradle warnings about 'variant.getPreBuild' and 'variant.getMergeResources' are expected and caused by the gradle plugin used to automatically generate open source licenses listings (https://github.com/google/play-services-plugins/issues/37, issue is closed but people are still reporting having these issues with newest releases).

 Easiest way to build and run is through Android Studio